 Step 1: Log on to invideo.io and type YouTube end screen in the search bar.

 Step 2: Browse through the many templates and choose the one that is a fit for your channel.
 There is a template for everyone – whether you’re looking for quirky, professional, animated, or even minimalistic YouTube end screens.
-All of these templates are completely customizable and you can change the colours, font, and images based on your brand’s stylebook.
+All of these templates are completely customizable and you can change the colors, font, and images based on your brand’s stylebook.

 Step 3: On the editor page, on the left-hand side you will have options to add new elements like stickers, text, music (based on genres, moods, and effects), footage, and icons.
 The right-hand side panel allows you to edit the layers.
 The top bar allows you to edit elements like changing the colors, sizes, and fonts.
 To edit the text, just click on the element and make the changes.
 If you want to change the font, select the text and choose a font from the right-hand side toolbar.
 You can also upload your files – footage, music, images, etc., for you to add to your videos.

 We changed the labels of the video and also made the subscribe CTA shorter and more eye-catching.
 We also added our social IDs next to the icons.

 Step 4: If you want to increase the time of the YouTube end screen or change the effect applied for transitions, you can click on Advanced timeline and make your edits there.

 Step 5: Click on the fish icon near Advanced Timeline for InVideo’s intelligent video assistant IVA to take a look at your YouTube end screen and make sure it is good to go.
 You should also play it once to check your edits.

 Step 6: Once you’re satisfied, click on "Download & Share" on the top right corner, then hit "Export".
 Rendering takes only a minute and then you can "Download" your YouTube end screen and paste it onto your video.

 Step 7: You will follow the same process of adding end screens and adjust the elements in YouTube studio to make sure everything fits perfectly on your custom end screen.